KoushikAS/Custom_Malloc_Library_Project/README.md

 Project Overview

 This project implementation of custom memory allocation functions in C, mirroring the functionality of the standard malloc and free functions.
 Developed as part of ECE-650 Systems Program & Engineering, this individual project showcases the understanding and application of memory management techniques in a UNIX-based environment, specifically within the Duke Linux system.

-The custom malloc library with thread safety, making it suitable for multi-threaded applications.
-It demonstrates the implementation of thread-safe `malloc` and `free` functions using different synchronization techniques for concurrent access.
+For thread safe implementation check  **`checkpoint-2`:** branch

 ## Features